 Life, just like a roller coaster it has its ups and downs.
 You may even experience a few twists and turns along the journey.Nancy Dadami

-Sometimes the downs are personal and sometimes they are environmental.
+Sometimes the downs are personal, and sometimes they are environmental.
 Loss of a loved one, a cancer diagnosis, unhealthy air quality caused by fire storms, and draining or stagnant energy in your home.

 Whenever something disturbing happens staying focused can be a challenge.

-- Give Yourself a Break – Take a deep breath, hold, and slowly exhale.
+- Give Yourself a Break – Take a deep breath, hold it, and slowly exhale.
 Do that 3 times and let your body relax.
 Feel your neck and shoulders let go, your belly relax, and your mind find calmness.
 I’m not saying to ignore how you feel.
 You’re allowed to have bad days and feel your feelings.
-It’s good to feel the emotions you feel and let them out though talking, crying, journaling, or creating intentional art.
+It’s good to feel the emotions you feel and let them out through talking, crying, journaling, or creating intentional art.
 The secret is not to wallow in those feelings for days.

-- Get Rid of Distractions – Turn off your phone, social media, and the radio or TV when you’re doing certain activities.
+- Get Rid of Distractions – Turn off your phone, social media, and the radio or TV when doing certain activities.
 If you need to focus, don’t do other things.
 Research shows that doing multiple tasks is stressful to your brain.
 Even listening to music can cause you to miss out on essential points.
 Anything worth doing is worth doing 100 percent.

 Everything passes eventually, and you can get through difficult times without losing focus on what is important to you.
 Hold onto that safety bar as your rollercoaster car is diving.
 You will make it.

 NANCY DADAMI – is transforming the way spirited women function in their surroundings.
 I teach smart busy business owners to create workspaces that make their heart sing, empower their work and shorten their path to success.
-As a Feng Shui Consultant, Energy Reader and Soul Flow Artist, I help you understand “the flow” and find Peace of Mind in your life and business.
-See her personal website here https://nancydadami.com.
+As a Feng Shui Consultant, Energy Reader, and Soul Flow Artist, I help you understand “the flow” and find Peace of Mind in your life and business.
+See her website here https://nancydadami.com.